History of the United Kingdom: Leadership

 Historically, the aristocracy was divided between Conservatives and Liberals.
 However, when Gladstone committed to home rule for Ireland, Britain's upper classes largely abandoned the Liberal party, giving the Conservatives a large permanent majority in the House of Lords.
-High Society in London, following the Queen, largely ostracized home rulers, and Liberal clubs were badly split.
+High Society in London, following the Queen, largely ostracised home rulers, and Liberal clubs were badly split.
 Joseph Chamberlain took a major element of upper-class supporters out of the Party and into a third party, the Liberal Unionists, which collaborated with and eventually merged into the Conservative party.
-The Gladstonian liberals in 1891 adopted The Newcastle Programme that included home rule for Ireland, disestablishment of the Church of England in Wales and Scotland, tighter controls on the sale of liquor, major extension of factory regulation, and various democratic political reforms.
+The Gladstonian liberals in 1891 adopted the Newcastle Programme that included home rule for Ireland, disestablishment of the Church of England in Wales and Scotland, tighter controls on the sale of liquor, major extension of factory regulation, and democratic political reforms.
 The Programme had a strong appeal to the Nonconformist middle-class Liberal element, which felt liberated by the departure of the aristocracy.

-Queen Victoria

-Queen Victoria played a small role in politics, but became the iconic symbol of the nation, the empire, and proper, restrained behaviour.
-Her strength lay in good common sense and directness of character; she expressed the qualities of the British nation which at that time made it preeminent in the world.
-As a symbol of domesticity, endurance and Empire, and as a woman holding the highest public office during an age when middle- and upper-class women were expected to beautify the home while men dominated the public sphere, Queen Victoria's influence has been enduring.
-Her success as ruler was due to the power of the self-images she successively portrayed of innocent young woman, devoted wife and mother, suffering and patient widow, and grandmotherly matriarch.

-Palmerston

-Lord Palmerston dominated foreign policy for decades, through a period when Britain was at the height of its power, serving terms as both Foreign Secretary and Prime Minister.
-He became controversial at the time, and remains so today, for his aggressive bullying and his "liberal interventionist" policies.
-He was intensely patriotic; he used the Royal Navy to undermine the Atlantic slave trade.